 Some links in this post contain affiliate links including amazon associate links.
 I receive a small commission if you use the links at no extra cost to you.

 Ao Nang is a holiday town in Krabi, Thailand.
 It’s a popular place to visit in Thailand because it’s fully set up for tourism with plenty of hotels, hostels, resorts, restaurants, bars and shops.
 Plus there’s a lot of things to do near Ao Nang and lots of activities on offer!

-Although Ao Nang Beach is nice, in my opinion, it’s not the nicest area of Thailand.
-It is in a good location though so it makes it the perfect place to stay in Krabi in Southern Thailand and use as a base to other beaches and to do day trips from like visiting Railay Beach which is just around the corner, or you can stay in Railay Beach from Ao Nang for a few nights as it’s a beautiful area!
+Ao Nang Beach is in a good location so it makes it the perfect place to stay in Krabi in Southern Thailand and use as a base to other beaches and to do day trips from like visiting Railay Beach which is just around the corner, or you can stay in Railay Beach from Ao Nang for a few nights as it’s a beautiful area!